Exploring the Impact of Dataset Statistical Effect Size on Model Performance and Data Sample Size Sufficiency

+In cases where the dataset is particularly small or inadequate, machine learning models—especially complex ones like deep learning architectures—fail to learn the intricate relationships within the data.
+Complex models require large amounts of data to effectively capture subtle patterns \cite{keshari2020unravellingsmallsamplesize}.
+Without sufficient data, the model may not converge, or it may underfit, meaning it performs poorly on both the training and test sets due to an inability to learn the underlying patterns.
 Moreover, the use of inadequate data increases variability in model performance.
 Small datasets are more sensitive to changes in initialization values, training procedures, or even small differences in the data samples used during training \cite{dodge2020finetuningpretrainedlanguagemodels}.
 As a result, models trained on inadequate data exhibit inconsistent and unpredictable behavior, making them unreliable in different testing or production environments.
 Issues such as overfitting, bias toward dominant classes, poor handling of noisy data, and a lack of generalizability can result from insufficient, non-representative, or poor-quality data.
 Ensuring access to high-quality, diverse, and sufficiently large datasets is essential for developing models that are both robust and reliable in their predictions.

 Having a reliable means of determining the quantity of training data required to effectively train a model would be an incredibly useful tool for researchers to have.
 This owes both to the upfront challenges and associated costs of data collection, and with the advent of increasingly costly training runs, the investment costs associated with training.
+This is a widely recognized need across research domains, with many experimental protocols requiring power analyses, or equivalent statistical studies to prospectively determine the requisite amount of data collection required to run studies effectively.\cite{Bausell_Li_2002} However, in spite of the obvious utility of such an assessment, it remains elusive for machine learning model developers.
+As already noted, many methods for external dataset-based validation but are post-hoc model dependent.